chanster/linux-config/README.md

 Install just the base **Gnome Shell** without all the extras.

 ```
-sudo apt install -y --no-install-recommends gnome-shell
+sudo apt install -y --no-install-recommends gnome-shell gnome-control-center
 ```

 Now install other packages to get a good basic desktop.

 ```
 sudo apt install -y \
-    xorg gnome-session \
-    gnome-tweaks gnome-shell-extension-manager nautilus file-roller seahorse seahorse-natalius adwaita-icon-theme-full xserver-xorg-input-all
+    gnome-session gnome-tweaks gnome-shell-extension-manager nautilus file-roller seahorse seahorse-natalius adwaita-icon-theme-full xserver-xorg-input-all
 ```

 You may restart your PC at this point or just restart the `gdm.service` to trigger **GDM**.
-Since GNome-Shell, nautilus is the "default" for `tar` archives.
+Since Gnome-Shell, nautilus is the "default" for `tar` archives.
 When opening an archive, it auto extracts to the current directory, which I personally find inconvenient.
 Change the default application for archives to **File Roller** (Archive Manager).

 Edit `~/.config/mimeapps.list` and add the following under `[Added Associations]`